Your Guide to Health Insurance Coverage in Canada

 • Review and Update Your Coverage: Regularly reviewing your health insurance coverage ensures it continues to meet your needs.
 As your health or life circumstances change, you may need to update your plan to ensure adequate coverage for new medical needs.

-Filing and Managing Health Insurance Claims
+Filing & Managing Health Insurance Claims

 To file a claim, gather all necessary documents, including receipts, medical reports, and any forms required by your insurer.
 Complete the claim form accurately and submit it as instructed by your insurance company, either online, by mail, or through a healthcare provider's office.